Eurydia/notes-on-clean-programming-language/content/_index.md

 [1..]  // [1, 2, 3, 4, ...]
 ```

-To create a finite list, an `end` value may be specified in the expression.
+To create a finite list, an `end` value may be specified.

 ```
 // Language: Clean